Hi, I'm Darren Umbsaar!

 Here's a little bit about me and my artistic journey...

-I am a self-taught painter, born and raised in Calgary, AB.
-I only began making a practice of painting back in 2012, and even then my work ethic was far from diligent (maybe a handful of paintings per year).
+I am a self-taught painter, born ( b.
+1995) and raised in Calgary, AB.
+I began making a practice of painting back in 2012, and even then my work ethic was far from diligent (maybe a handful of paintings per year).
 I steadily painted on the side throughout my time at university.
 In June 2018 I graduated with a BSc. in Geology, followed by a MSc. in Geology from U of C in June 2021, with a focus on mineralogy.
 Learning geology has certainly helped me to understand, appreciate, and physically paint the mountains with greater confidence!

 Of course, like many artists, I also strongly admire old masters, namely John Singer Sargent; the apparent effortlessness of his bold brushwork combined with immaculate tones and colours is just phenomenal.
 Two other artists that I strongly admire and who, in fact, have generously given me personal feedback and encouragement are Charlie Easton and the late Hubert Nanzer--both exceptional mountain artists whose works have inspired me greatly.